j-b-ferguson/usa-storm-events-2019-data-analysis/README.md

 <p align="center">Figure 10: A bar chart showing fatalities given weather event type.</p>

 <p align="justify">
-A similar situation as in figure 11, Alabama did not have the highest occurence of fatalities, despite having the most impact.
-The highest concentration appears in the state of California with around 60 fatalities.
+A similar situation in figure 11, where Alabama did not have the largest count of mortalities, despite yielding the highest impact coefficient.
+Instead, the highest concentration of fatalities is in California with around 60.
 </p>

 <p align="center">